 Students have considerable choice in the design of their course of study, including choice of concentrations and minor fields.
 Working closely with faculty advisors, students devise a course of study that gives them intellectual depth in Cultural Studies as well as one other traditional humanities field.
-Cultural studies courses are also an attractive option for students obtaining degrees in the social sciences, religion, education, politics, or Arts and Cultural Management.

 Each student is assigned an advisor upon entering the program.
 A student may change advisors, but the initial assignment guarantees immediate coordination and planning to each student.
 Advisors also work with students in selecting faculty committees for the MA final research paper and PhD exams and dissertations.